This article is half-done without your Comment! *** Please share your thoughts via Comment ***

 The Fillfactor for a table is a percentage between 10 and 100.
 100 is the default for a complete packing.

-If you notice here, for one UPDATE actually there are three operations, first mark on deleted tuples, write new tuples in the new pages, and index modifications.
+If you notice here, for one UPDATE actually there are three operations, first mark deleted tuples, write new tuples in the new pages, and index modifications.

-How we can improve the performance?6
+How can we improve the performance?6

 The default Fillfactor is 100 and it is better, but not in all situations.

-When your table has frequent updates, this is not a better because it requires more CPU and IO for different data page operations which actually degrade the performance.
+When your table has frequent updates, this is not a better solution because it requires more CPU and IO for different data page operations which actually degrade the performance.

 The solution is to first measure the size of the tuple and if tuple size is not that much bigger, we can reduce the value of default Fillfactor.

 When we reduce the default value of Fillfactor, each page has some free space and new tuple which is generated by UPDATE can be stored on the same page.